Takobz/groceries-web/ReadME.md

 ## Dependencies:
 Dependencies needed to run this locally.
 >[!NOTE]
-> Please note for Node and .NET, you can run the app locally without installing them on physical machine by using docker-compose, as seen [here](#docker-compose-dev).
+> Please note for Node and .NET, you can run the app locally without installing them on your physical machine by using docker-compose, as seen [here](#docker-compose-dev).
 Though having them installed wouldn't hurt.

 - [Docker](https://www.docker.com/) for containerization
 - [Node](https://nodejs.org/en) for React
 - [.NET](https://dotnet.microsoft.com/en-us/download) for the WEB API
 - [Postgres image](https://hub.docker.com/_/postgres)

 ### Docker Compose Dev
 The local set uses Docker Compose to run the full application, here's how: